adilahmad4all/flock/readme.md

 ## Installation

-To set up the project locally, follow these steps:
+To set up the project locally:

 1. Install pnpm globally: the project uses pnpm workspaces